Our Journal: Muelleria

 Muelleria will not publish any research that does not provide evidence of informed consent where the submitted works are based on specimens collected after this date.
 In the case of specimen collections, this requirement is typically satisfied by the provision of a statement in the Materials & Methods identifying the valid collecting permit or license number, and/or the provision of said paperwork to the Editor as part of the submission.

 Papers in Muelleria are published online prior to the publication of the printed volume, the publication date appears on the first page of the paper.
-Articles published thus far in Volume 41 are as follows:
+Articles published thus far in the current volume are as follows:

 Previous volumes of Muelleria